Find the mean of a dataset by entering the numbers in the calculator below.

 The mean for a sample is denoted x̄ (pronounced x-bar), and the population mean is denoted μ (Greek letter mu).
-It is one of the fundamental observations of data used in summary statistics.
+It is one of the most commonly used summary statistics.

 Thus, the mean x̄ is equal to the sum of all the numbers in the dataset divided by the count of the numbers n.

 Steps to Calculate Mean

 - Step 1: count the total number of values in the set

 - Step 2: add up all the numbers to find the sum